NginxProxyManager/nginx-proxy-manager/README.md

 When your docker container is running, connect to it on port `81` for the admin interface.
 Sometimes this can take a little bit because of the entropy of keys.
+You may need to open port 81 in your firewall.
+You may need to use another IP-Adress.

 [https://127.0.0.1:81](https://127.0.0.1:81)